 In the same way, the political class blames the police for the problems they created, their minions’ character assassinates anyone who dares to challenge the status quo.

 IN THESE MUSINGS YOU MAY FIND SOME SOLUTIONS

 The path forward out of this morass will require a monumental lift and a paradigm shift from the way we see the problems.
-This by itself will be mean we have to try new things which our country have not tried before.
+This will mean that we have to try new things which our country have not tried before.

-The road which got us to this place did not happen overnight, we have roughly 55 years, a lifetime of doing the wrong things resulting in what we have today.
+We did not get to this place overnight, we had roughly 55 years, a lifetime of doing the wrong things resulting in what we have today.

-How do you begin the process of reorienting the masses that crime is having a debilitating effect on their lives?
+How do you begin the process of reorienting the masses to the idea that crime is having a debilitating effect on their lives?

-How do you convince a nation which Transparency International rates inherently corrupt to turn away from supporting and assisting criminals and embrace the rule of law?
+How do you convince a nation which Transparency International rates inherently corrupt, to turn away from supporting and assisting criminals and embracing the rule of law?

 It requires that Government take responsibility for its failings and stop placing blame on underlings it has set up to fail.

 How do we begin the process of training children to believe in God family and country?
 How do we reorient our young people to having respect for life and our cherished institutions?
 Are we too far gone that we cannot clean up our public institutions and as a consequence, ensure that private institutions adhere to the rule of law?

 Can we have police officers, prosecutors, and judges with righteous intentions in the way they dispense their functions?